The-Wishlist-Co/docs/quotesvcApi.md

 ## Delete Quote by ID

-Deleting a Quote marks the quote as deleted and produces the HTTP response confirming the action.
+Deleting a quote marks the quote as deleted and produces the HTTP response confirming the action.
+Requires the TWC quote identifier.

 If the quote does not exist, this method returns 404 response.

 Endpoint: ```/api/v1/quote/{id}```